 Of the patients with MCL who received the 200 mg dose of JAYPIRCA in BRUIN, 93 (78%) were 65 years of age and older and 39 (33%) were 75 years and older [see Clinical Studies (14.1)].
 Clinical studies of JAYPIRCA did not include sufficient numbers of patients with MCL who were less than 65 years of age to determine whether older patients respond differently from younger adult patients.
+Of the patients with CLL/SLL who received the 200 mg once daily dose of JAYPIRCA in BRUIN, 68 (63%) were 65 years of age and older and 21 (19%) were 75 years and older [see Clinical Studies (14.2)].
+No overall differences in effectiveness were observed between younger and older patients.

-In the pooled safety population in patients with hematologic malignancies, 392 (67%) were 65 years of age and older, while 153 (26%) were 75 years of age and older.
+In the pooled safety population in patients with hematologic malignancies, 401 (68%) were 65 years of age and older, while 154 (26%) were 75 years of age and older.
 Patients aged 65 years and older experienced higher rates of Grade 3 and higher adverse reactions and serious adverse reactions compared to patients who were less than 65 years of age.